Evaluation Tasks: Building Blocks for GenAI Evaluation¶

 | LLMJudgeTask | LLM-powered reasoning | Semantic similarity, quality assessment, complex criteria | Additional LLM call cost and latency |

-Both task types support: - Dependencies: Chain tasks to build on previous results - Conditional execution: Use tasks as gates to control downstream evaluation - Field path extraction: Access nested values in context or upstream outputs
+All task types support: - Dependencies: Chain tasks to build on previous results - Conditional execution: Use tasks as gates to control downstream evaluation - context path extraction: Access nested values in context or upstream outputs

 AssertionTask¶